ARM-software/acle/main/acle.md

 ## ZT0 Lookup Table

-When ZA storage is enabled, SME2 additionally provides access to a 64-byte large lookup table called ZT0 which can be accesses through specialized instructions.
+When ZA storage is enabled, SME2 additionally provides access to a 64-byte large lookup table called ZT0 which can be accessed through specialized instructions.
 ZT0 is architecturally linked to ZA such that changing PSTATE.ZA enables or disables both ZA and ZT0 simultaneously.

 <!-- Do not remove the following `span`, they are needed to create an
 anchor that can be referred via an internal hyperlink to the section following it. --><span id="zt-state"></span>
-This means that when a function has ZA state, it similarly has ZT state.
+This means that when the hardware supports SME2, a function that has [ZA state](#za-state) also has ZT state.

 ## SME attributes